ryansupak2/poliana-lego-scarface/docs/instructions.md

 #### Forfeiting a Roll

-* Any number rolled on a single Die that can't be executed at the exact amount, must be Forfeited.
+* Any number rolled on a single Die that can't be executed at the exact amount by any of Player's Pawns, must be Forfeited.
 * In addition: any number rolled on a single Die *can* be Forfeited at any tome, for any reason.

 ### Doubles (Special Case)